Marcopy123/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A tic tac toe game made from tkinter and winsound
+I made a Tic-Tac-Toe game from Tkinter and Winsound.

+# Sounds
+The file sounds are all in the repository above.

+Made By : Marcopy123